-- 1. In this assignment, you will read three papers.
-These papers are as following (These papers are attached below with these instructions): - a.
-L. Inozemtseva and R. Holmes.
+1. In this assignment, you will read two papers.
+These papers are as following (These papers are attached below with these instructions):

+- L. Inozemtseva and R. Holmes.
 Coverage is not strongly correlated with test suite effectiveness.
-In Proceedings of the 36th International Conference on Software Engineering (ICSE'14), 2014. - b.
-C. Apa, O. Dieste, E. G. Espinosa G. and E. R. Fonseca C. Effectiveness for detecting faults within and outside the scope of testing techniques: an independent replication.
-Journal of Empirical Software Engineering, Vol. 19, No. 2, 2014. - c.
-J. Offutt and C. Alluri.
+In Proceedings of the 36th International Conference on Software Engineering (ICSE'14), 2014. - J. Offutt and C. Alluri.
 An industrial study of applying input space partitioning to test financial calculation engines.
-Journal of Empirical Software Engineering, Vol. 19, No. 3, 2014. - 2.
-Please prepare a presentation (maximum of 15 slides) where you summarize and reflect on these papers.
-Think about answering the following aspects: - a.
-What are the goals/objectives/research questions addressed by each paper? - b.
-Do you, being an industrial professional, agree with these goals/objectives/research questions as being important to investigate from a practical point of view?
-If yes, why and if no, why not? - c.
-What is the research method used in these papers and do you agree with how authors go about executing their study designs?
-From an industrial perspective, do their study designs reflect what typically happens in real world software testing? - d.
-Do you agree with how test effectiveness and efficiency is measured in these papers?
-Do you see a possibility of using these measures in your profession or if they would complement to those already in practice? - e.
-What are the outcomes/results of these papers?
+Journal of Empirical Software Engineering, Vol. 19, No. 3, 2014.

+2. Please prepare a video where you do a presentation (maximum of 10 slides) summarizing and reflecting on these papers.
+Think about answering the following aspects:

+- What are the goals/objectives/research questions addressed by each paper? - Do you, being an industrial professional, agree with these goals/objectives/research questions as being important to investigate from a practical point of view?
+If yes, why and if no, why not? - What is the research method used in these papers and do you agree with how authors go about executing their study designs?
+From an industrial perspective, do their study designs reflect what typically happens in real world software testing? - Do you agree with how test effectiveness and efficiency is measured in these papers?
+Do you see a possibility of using these measures in your profession or if they would complement to those already in practice? - What are the outcomes/results of these papers?
 Are you surprised with the results?
 Can you criticize the results as not being representative of what happens in real world software testing?